RetroReversing/retroReversing/categories/consoles/ps1.md

 {% include link-to-other-post.html post="/playStation-architecture" description="For more information on the PS1 hardware architecture check out this post." %}

+## Playstation 1 Games with Debug Symbols
+An excellent way to start reverse engineering is to find games where the developers accidentally left the `Debug symbols` in the retail release of the game.
+While this is not very common it has happened for a few games released for the Playstation One and gives you access to all the original functiontion and variables names that were used in the retail source code.

+{% include link-to-other-post.html post="/ps1-debug-symbols" description="For a list of PS1 games that have debug symbols available check out this post." %}

 ---
 # Development Kits (Hardware)
 Development kits are released to game developers before the launch of the system to allow games to be developed for the system's launch.
 These systems would evolve over the systems lifespan and contained useful features for debugging and optimizing games for the platform.
 These systems were not just limited to the official offerings by Sony as a few other publishers had their own versions of development hardware.